alexbk64/ADSOOF_miniproject/README.md

 </p>
 <p>
-The program in <code>WordTest0.java</code> just generates and displays some words, so you can see the sort of data you are dealing with.
+The program in <code>WordTest0.java</code> just generates and displays some words, so we can see the sort of data we are dealing with.
-The program in <code>WordTest1.java</code> enables you to generate some words (which are not displayed, so you can generate more of them than you could reasonably display on the screen) and then enter your own words to see how many times each of them was generated.
+The program in <code>WordTest1.java</code> enables us to generate some words (which are not displayed, so we can generate more of them than we could reasonably display on the screen) and then enter our own words to see how many times each of them was generated.
 It requires that objects of type
 <code>WordStore</code> have methods <code>add</code> and <code>count</code>.
 Both take a <code>String</code> as an argument, the first adding it to the collection held in the <code>WordStore</code> object, the second returning an integer saying how many times the <code>String</code> argument is stored in the collection.
-So the collection class you write as <code>WordStoreImp</code> must have the concept of a word being stored in it a particular number of times.
+So the collection class we write as <code>WordStoreImp</code> must have the concept of a word being stored in it a particular number of times.
 Objects of type <code>WordStore</code> must also have the method
 <code>remove</code> which takes a <code>String</code> as an argument